- Blue-Light-Blocking Glasses

 You should also turn your phone’s brightness to the absolute minimum it can go if you plan on reading in bed.
 There are apps which can make your phone even darker than the default settings – I use Darker on Android.

-Watch this awesome vid from the Joe Rogan podcast with a sleep expert:
+Watch this awesome vid from the Joe Rogan podcast the author of the book above, Matthew Walker: